ugurtegin/MMF_RNN_Reuse/README.md

 Python 3

 ## Contact
-Please contact [Uğur Teğin](http://ugurtegin.github.io) for questions.
+Please contact [Uğur Teğin](http://ugurtegin.github.io) or Niyazi Ulaş Dinç for questions.

 ## License
 This project is covered under the Creative Common (CC BY NC) License.
 The data and code are avaiable for non-commercial research purposes only with proper citation to aforementioned manuscript.